 Customer happiness centres

-Almost all entities offer their services through customer happiness centres that usually are open between 7.30 am and 2.30 pm from Sunday to Thursday.
+Almost all entities offer their services through customer happiness centres that usually are open from Monday to Friday.

 Most government entities allocate a call centre which works 24/7 to answer and redirect customers queries.